Luke Getsy: Indiana University of Pennsylvania

 In 2011, Getsy was hired as the offensive coordinator and quarterbacks coach at Indiana University of Pennsylvania under head coach Curt Cignetti.

 Western Michigan

 In 2013, Getsy was named the wide receivers coach at Western Michigan University under head coach P. J. Fleck.

 Green Bay Packers

 On February 7, 2014, Getsy was hired by the Green Bay Packers as an offensive quality control coach under head coach Mike McCarthy.
 In 2016, he was promoted to wide receivers coach.

 Mississippi State

 On December 31, 2017, Getsy was hired as the offensive coordinator and wide receivers coach at Mississippi State University.

 Green Bay Packers (second stint)

 On January 21, 2019, Getsy was re-hired by the Green Bay Packers as their quarterbacks coach under head coach Matt LaFleur.

 On March 12, 2020, he was promoted to passing game coordinator and quarterbacks coach.

 Chicago Bears

 On January 30, 2022, Getsy was hired by the Chicago Bears as their offensive coordinator under head coach Matt Eberflus.
+On January 10, 2024, Getsy was fired by the Bears, with head coach Matt Eberflus stating that the "growth and the development of the offense...needed to be better than where it was."
+In the same move, the Bears fired quarterbacks coach Andrew Janocko, running backs coach Omar Young, wide receivers coach Tyke Tolbert, and assistant tight ends coach Tim Zetts.

+Las Vegas Raiders

+On February 6, 2024, Getsy was hired by the Las Vegas Raiders as their offensive coordinator under head coach Antonio Pierce.
+Getsy was fired as offensive coordinator on November 3, following a 2–7 start to the season.

+Green Bay Packers (third stint)

+Getsy returned to the Packers during the 2024 season in a part-time role, as a defensive consultant.
+On January 27, 2025, Getsy was re-hired on a full-time basis as a senior offensive assistant.

+Personal life

+Getsy and his wife, Tina, have three sons, John, Paul, and Adam, and a daughter, Nora.